 We focus our study on two states that have approached responses to COVID quite differently since the beginning of the pandemic - Michigan and Washington - and use data from several sources to understand how districts' instructional modality decisions (fully in-person and fully remote schooling at the extremes) and students' attendance by modality influence the spread of COVID-19.
-We utilize data on reported COVID-19 cases collected by the Center for Disease Control and Prevention (CDC), as well as the respective state health agencies (i.e., Michigan Department of Health and Human Services [MDHHS] and the Washington Department of Health [WADoH]).
-District-level information on educational modality is collected by each of the states' departments of education, in Michigan from the Michigan Department of Education (MDE) and the Center for Educational Performance Information (CEPI) and in Washington from the Washington Office of the Superintendent of Public Instruction (OSPI), via monthly surveys administered to school districts.
-Although the data used for the analysis are relatively consistent across both states, below we provide details on slight differences in the data from Michigan and Washington as well as context about changes in COVID incidence.
+We primarily utilize data on reported COVID-19 cases collected by the CDC, as well as the respective state health agencies (i.e., Michigan Department of Health and Human Services [MDHHS] and the Washington Department of Health [WADoH]).
+District-level information on educational modality is collected by each of the states' departments of education, in Michigan from the Michigan Department of Education and the Center for Educational Performance Information and in Washington from the Washington Office of the Superintendent of Public Instruction, via monthly surveys administered to school districts.
+The data used for the analysis are relatively consistent across both states, but, below, we provide details on slight differences between states in the data as well as context about COVID incidence and school modality in each.